websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/enabling-docusign-digital-signatures.md

 **Always Override:** Every site must provide its own configuration.

 **Inherit or Override:** Can be defined in both Instance Settings and Site Settings.
-If defined in both, the settings at the Instance scope will be overridden by those at the Site scope.
+If defined in both, Site settings take precedence over Instance settings.

 You must now add your digital keys from DocuSign at the appropriate scope in Liferay.